msyamkumar/cs220-projects/spring20/p5/README.md

 Hint: You can copy the `get_month`, `get_day`, and `get_year`
 functions you created in lab to your project notebook if you like.

-### Q10: What was the deadliest hurricane between 2010 and 2019 (inclusive)?
+### Q11: What was the deadliest hurricane between 2010 and 2020 (inclusive)?

 For this and the following, count a hurricane as being in the year it was formed (not dissipated).

-### Q11: What was the deadliest hurricane of the 20th century (1901 to 2000, inclusive)?
+### Q12: What was the deadliest hurricane of the 20th century (1901 to 2000, inclusive)?

-### Q12: In what year did the most deadly hurricane in the dataset form?
+### Q13: In what year did the most deadly hurricane in the dataset form?

-### Q13: How much damage (in dollars) was done by the deadliest hurricane of the 20th century?
+### Q14: How much damage (in dollars) was done by the deadliest hurricane of the 21th century?

-### Q14: What were the total damages across all hurricanes in the dataset, in dollars?
+### Q15: What were the total damages across all hurricanes in the dataset, in dollars?

-Remember that "K" stands for thousand, "M" stands for million, and "B" stands for billion!
-These may appear in the dataset, but the answer you compute (`864230464997`) should not use them.

 ### Function Suggestion: